• Home

 What are rolled oats again, and can I use the instant kind?

 Rolled oats are also called “old-fashioned oats,” and they are the most common kind.
 They have been steamed and flattened out.
 You want to use regular rolled oats and not the instant kind, because they have the best type of texture for this cookie.
 Want to know more about the different kinds of oats?
-Here’s a great run-down from The Kitchn.
+Here’s a great run-down on oats from The Kitchn.

 Have a question that I didn’t cover?